 5. You will be happier than you thought you could be.

-Kinda like parenting.
-The prospect of sweet babies resting in your arms, falling into a deep sleep as you sang them lullabyes and placing them into a cradle…walking them around the block in their pram, leisurely enjoying the world…strangers oohing and awing over their coos and perfection…that’s the picture of what you thought it’d be like.
+The prospect of sweet babies resting in your arms, falling into a deep sleep as you sang them lullabies and placing them into a cradle…walking them around the block in their pram, leisurely enjoying the world…strangers oohing and awing over their coos and perfection…that’s the picture of what you thought it’d be like.

 PS You got this, girlfriend!